chadkluck/serverless-deploy-pipeline-atlantis/README.md

 > Note: This is the only time we will include an Upper-case Prefix.
 Instead, we use lower-case because S3 buckets must be in all lower-case and it would complicate automated provisioning if UPPERCASE, CamelCase, _and_ lowercase had to be accounted for.
 Also, mixing cases and using them inconsistently can be confusing.

+##### Use the Script to Perform Copy and Replace

+From within the `iam-cloudformation-service-role/scripts-cli` directory, run the `copy-policy.py` script and follow the prompts.
+A default value will be listed within the square brackets, hit enter to accept the default value or enter your own.

+`py copy-policy.py`

+Or, if you are on a Mac, it might be:

+`python3 copy-policy.py`

+Once the script runs it will provide you with the two AWS CLI commands to create the role.
+You can choose to use the CLI commands or create the role through the Web Console and copy/paste the generated file manually.
+For either, follow the instructions below.

 #### IAM Step 2: Create Service Role

 The following instructions walk you though creating the role manually through the AWS Web Console.
-Instructions for creating the role using the AWS CLI are under Step 2 (Alternate): Create Role using CLI.
+Instructions for creating the role using the AWS CLI are under IAM AWS CLI Step 2B: Create Service Role via AWS CLI.
 (You can also use it as a basis for Terraform or AWS CDK.)

 You should still review Web Console instructions before proceeding to CLI instructions.

 ##### IAM Web Console Step 2A: Create Service Role via Web Console

-1. In the AWS Web Console go to IAM > Roles and "Create a Role"
-2. Leave "Trusted entity type" as AWS service, and from the "Use case list" choose CloudFormation.
-Go to "Next: Permissions"

 ###### IAM Web Console Step 2A.1: Create the CloudFormation Service Policy

 Before we can attach a policy to the role we need to create the policy!

-1. Choose "Create Policy" (it will open in a new window)
+1. In the AWS Web Console go to IAM > Policies and "Create policy"
-2. In the new tab/window, click on the JSON tab and paste in the json contents of the file you modified from [`iam-cloudformation-service-role/ATLANTIS-CloudFormationServicePolicy.json`](iam-service-role/ATLANTIS-CloudFormationServicePolicy.json)
+2. Click on the JSON button and paste in the json contents of `script-cli/generated/ATLANTIS-CloudFormationServicePolicy.json` (the file you generated)
 3. Go on to "Next".
 4. Give it the name `PREFIX_UPPER-CloudFormation-Service-Role` (replacing `PREFIX_UPPER` with your chosen prefix in UPPER CASE) and a description such as `Created by [you] to create CloudFormation stacks for deployment pipelines`.
 5. Add at least 2 tags.
 Note the casing and `:` in the tag keys.
 More on tags later.
    -  `Atlantis` with value `iam`
    -  `atlantis:Prefix` with the value of your prefix (lower case), and any additional tags you may want (like creator and purpose).
 6. Click on Create Policy.
-7. Close that browser tab/window and go back to the Create Role tab in your browser.

 ###### IAM Web Console Step 2A.2: Add the Policy to the CloudFormation Service Role

-1. Back on the Create Role page, hit the refresh icon.
+1. Under IAM in the Web Console, choose "Roles" from the left-hand side.
+2. Click on "Create role"
+2. Leave "Trusted entity type" as AWS service, and from the "Use case list" choose CloudFormation.
+Go to "Next: Permissions"
 2. In Filter policies search box, type in `ATLANTIS` (or your chosen prefix)
-3. Check the boxes next to "_PREFIX_-CloudFormationServicePolicy"
+3. Check the box next to "_PREFIX_-CloudFormationServicePolicy" and click Next
 4. Give it the name `PREFIX_UPPER-CloudFormation-Service-Role` and a description such as `Allows CloudFormation to create and manage AWS stacks and resources on your behalf.`
 5. Enter a tag `Atlantis` with value `iam`, `atlantis:Prefix` with the value of your prefix (lower case), and any additional tags you may want.
 6. Create the Role